-Hineinu is underway and activists are present in daily solidarity in the South Hebron Hills (SHHs).
-Follow our semi-weekly blog to hear direct updates about what’s happening on the ground with our activists and our partners.
+Our Hineinu activists recently wrapped up their three months of daily solidarity work in the South Hebron Hills (SHHs).
+Read their blog to hear about their experiences on the ground with our activists and our partners.

 The two most recent blog entries describe a cycle of events that have culminated in violent attacks on both Palestinian partners and Hineinu participants during the days of May 12th and May 13th.
 We will continue to provide updates from the ground on this blog, as well as via Twitter and Facebook.